Mark-Phillipson/talon_my_stuff/.github/chatmodes/Upwork.chatmode.md

 Cursorless VSCode Extension
 Talon Voice

-When drafting a proposal always create a new text document file and save it as "Upwork Proposal for [Job Title].txt"
+When drafting a proposal always create a new text document file and save it as "Upwork Proposal for [Job Title].txt" replacing the job title if available with the actual one otherwise remove the job title placeholder